Babylon vs Jerusalem

 Genesis 11:9,Therefore is the name of it called Babel; because the Lord did there confound the language of all the earth: and from thence did the Lord scattered them abroad upon the face of the earth.

 In the local church’s, those churches which are built up with the Spirit of God, are all united.
-In the local churches we are all being gathered together not scattered.
+In the local churches we are all being gathered by the Holy Spirit learning the ultimate goal of being one.
 During the time of the nation of Israel, the entire Nation was gathered together to the place of God’s choosing.
 They were to come together three times during the year, the Feast of unleavened bread, Feast of Pentecost, and the Feast of Tabernacles, and rest with Him in the place of His choosing, Deuteronomy 16:16.
 God always wants unity not division.
 God’s place of His choosing would be Jerusalem.
 Why Jerusalem?
 Because King David conquered the Jebusites and defeated all the inhabitants of the land.
 Jerusalem then became the city of peace and God allowed King David’s son, Solomon, to built Him a house to dwell in.
 This was a physical temple for God to reside in.
 The Apostle Paul tells us in 1st Corinthians 15:45, that there is a natural body as well as a spiritual body.
-The church is the body of Christ,1st as a natural body and then as a spiritual body.
+The church is the body of Christ,1st as a natural body and will grow into a spiritual body.
 This spiritual body, His many membered body, His church, will be built by Jesus Christ.

 There are two kinds of churches.
 The Universal church as mentioned in Matthew 16:18, and in the Book of Matthew chapter eighteen describes the Local church.
 The Local Churches will eventually be gathered together and all will eventually speak the same thing, and will eventually be transformed into,”The Church of God”.
 And because they are built by and through one Spirit, the Spirit of Christ, 1st Peter 1:11, they will all be built into the one Universal Church.